Gyles v Wilcox: Consequences

 The case established the doctrine of fair abridgement, which allowed that abridgements displaying a fair amount of labour on the part of the editor, and that differed from the original published work in a significant way, could not be copyright violations.
 This in effect raised the abridger to the level of an author.
 The decision did not define the exact parameters that would qualify a work as a valid abridgement.
 This distinction came with a later case involving an abridgement of Hawksworth's Voyages, in a decision written by Lord Chancellor Apsley.
-This concept of fair abridgement eventually evolved through common law, initiated from Gyles v Wilcox, into the current concept of fair use.
+In the United States, this concept of fair abridgement eventually evolved through common law, initiated from Gyles v Wilcox, into the current concept of fair use.
 Hardwicke's decision also added the exercise of personal judgement to the list of admissible defences against the charge of copyright infringement, adding to the growing case law establishing that British copyright would be based on labour and not on originality.
 The opinion advanced the position that copyright law should serve the public interest by promoting the creation of new educational and useful works, rather than focusing on publishing rights.
 The case played a significant role in the development of English copyright law.
 The United States federal courts have cited the case as recently as the 1980s.